belvoirwriting/vobwg202402/src/posts/technical-difficulties.md

 title: Technical difficulties
 date: 2024-02-17T17:44:03.000Z
 author: tris
-excerpt: is this thing on?
+excerpt: Is this thing on?
 Website update and theme for the March 2024 meeting
 draft:
 seo:
   title: